 Minimum required turnover: what is the minimum required turnover for your business, including your personal expenses?

-Detailed cash-flow projections for each month/quarter, outlining all income and expenditure, together with the opening and closing bank balances each quarter over the first three years.
+Detailed financial projections for each month/quarter, outlining all income and expenditure, together with the opening and closing bank balance each quarter over the first three years.

-Sometimes the summary or overview is expanded with a narrative executive summary, a concise oneor two-page summary of the entire plan.
+Sometimes the summary or overview is expanded with a narrative executive summary, a concise one or two-page summary of the entire business plan.

-This executive summary is the last thing to be written, but the first to be read.
-It must persuade the reader that the idea is good; otherwise, he or she may not read on.
+This executive summary is the last thing to be written in your business plan, but the first to be read.
+Executive summary must persuade the reader that the idea of your business plan is good; otherwise, he or she may not read on.
 It summarises the company, its objectives and why it will be successful.
-It describes the products, the market, critical financial information and, finally, outlines what form of finance is required, how much and when.
-It assumes that its reader is not expert in your industry and knows nothing about your business.
+It describes the products, the market, critical financial plan and information and, finally, outlines what form of finance is required, how much and when.
+It assumes that financier is not an expert in your industry and knows nothing about your small business.
 And it does all this in as few words as possible.

 You should avoid giving detailed personal reasons for wanting to be your own boss.
 It is very easy to confuse your personal ambitions with your objectives for the business.

 Bankers and other investors are primarily considering your prospects for success (getting them a good return), not your prospects for personal satisfaction.
-It is important to keep your focus, like theirs, on the business.
+It is important to get started and keep your focus, like theirs, on the business plans.
 Nonetheless, your character and skills will be of importance to them, so these are things to mention.